AlexCouch/beagle-lang-specifications/RULES.md

     }
 }
 ```
-To tell the Beagle compiler to allow a type to be validated against defined rules, you use a [`using` clause](USING_CLAUSES.md#Using-Rules).
+To tell the Beagle compiler to allow a type to be validated against defined rules, you use a generic-like syntax, and any types that inherit/implement that type can have the rule checked against an object of it.
 ```ruby
 def class A: Sized{
     def size: UInt32 get(){